 (45) The above scriptures have been given as examples of what the redeemed would be doing while they sleep in the sleep of death.
 Yet not one of these scriptures say what proponents of the "conscious sleep" theory would like them to say.
 In John 17:24, Jesus was referring to the time when he returns (nothing about the condition of the dead), so that those whom Yahweh had given him might be with him.
 (John 14:3) Romans 8:18 refers to the time when the sons of God will be revealed at Christ's return.
 1 Corinthians 13:12 refers to the resurrection.
 2 Corinthians 5:8 (see later discussion starting with paragraph 127) refers to whether we are at home, finding comfort with our body of flesh, or present with Yahweh, that is walking by the spirit.
 Philippians 1:21,23 (see later discussion starting with paragraph 125) refers to Paul's desire to return (incorrectly translated "depart" in many translations) in the resurrection that he might be with Christ.
 Hebrews 12:23 simply states that there is a recording in heaven of the church of the first-born -- nothing about being in heaven while dead.
 There is nothing in Revelation chapters 4, 5, 7, or 12 saying anything about what happens to the redeemed during the sleep of death.
 Revelation 5:8-10; 14:1-4 and 20:4 refer to the saints (not just heirs of God, but joint-heirs with Jesus -- Romans 8:17, see New American Standard) who take part in the first resurrection and sit on the throne with Jesus.
 (Revelation 20:6; 14:1-3) In Revelation 6:9,10 the Lamb opens the fifth symbolic seal and John sees the slain souls of those who had borne witness while alive.
 The fact that these souls (not bodies) are slain indicates that they as souls are dead, not living.
 However, the souls cry out for vengeance.
 Now if they are dead they cannot literally cry out.
 But they can symbolically cry out as did the blood of Abel.
 (Genesis 4:10) Revelation 7:15 is speaking of the disciples of Jesus who are left remaining on earth after the great tribulation climax at the Battle of Armageddon.
 (Matthew 24:37-41; Luke 17:26-37; Zephaniah 2:2,3; Revelation 7:14) Thus we see that not one of the scriptures presented show that the sleeping dead are conscious, rather these scriptures are speaking either of the resurrection or the return of Jesus.

 (46) From what we have seen so far it should be plain that the scriptural answer to our question is simply this: The dead are all, good and bad alike, in one place, sheol, the grave not the literal grave, but the death-state.
+The Bible is very plain about the condition of the dead, although many go to great lengths to try to explain away the plain statements.
 "All go into one place.
 All are of the dust, and all turn to dust again."
 (Ecclesiastes 3:20) "There the wicked cease from troubling; and there the weary [including the weary in well-doing] be at rest.
 There the prisoners [of death] rest together.
 They hear not the voice of the oppressor.
 The small and the great are there."
 (Job 3:17-19) "Whatever your hand finds to do, do it with your might, for there is no work, or planning, or knowledge, or wisdom in Sheol, there where you go."
 (Ecclesiastes 9:10, King James II Version) The teaching of the scriptures is, therefore, that THE DEAD ARE DEAD. -- Ecclesiastes 9:5.